-Within the segments of the radio frequency spectrum that can be shared by unlicensed and licensed applications, there is the potential for improved frequency sharing, for more efficient use of the radio frequency spectrum, and for the creation of new services..
+Within the segments of the radio frequency spectrum that can be shared by unlicensed and licensed applications, there is the potential for improved frequency sharing, for more efficient use of the radio frequency spectrum, and for the creation of new services.
 Radio technology advances under development are expected to transform the provision of wireless service by enabling spectrally-efficient frequency sharing and protocol management.
 These technology advancements may permit the greater use of unlicensed devices with less complex regulation.
-Consequently, there is a need to encourage development of these technology advancements and to ensure that, as technology for more efficient use of the spectrum evolves and matures, there are sufficient spectrum frequencies exclusively allocated to unlicensed, or frequencies with rules designed to facilitate efficient sharing among unlicensed and licensed uses, in which technology advances can flourish.
+Consequently, there is a need to encourage development of these technology advancements and to ensure that, as technology for more efficient use of the spectrum evolves and matures, there is sufficient spectrum provided exclusively for unlicensed, or frequencies with rules designed to facilitate efficient sharing among unlicensed and licensed uses, in which technology advances can flourish.
 The danger of stranding scarce spectrum resources exists, however, in premature allocation and rules decisions based on such a regime before appropriate technology is available and before there is a comprehensive assessment and understanding of a long-term radio spectrum strategy.

 This report reviews the opportunity and challenge presented by encouragement of unlicensed use and includes recommendations for future activity by the Department of Commerce.
-The focus of these recommendations is the creation of a national plan for evolution of both user requirements and related technologies.
+The focus of these recommendations is the creation of national policies for the evolution of user requirements and related technologies.
 This report attempts to present long range thinking beyond the current regulatory scheme with the full understanding that NTIA faces, as well, many short term challenges in this area.